Confluence Document Management: How I use it to keep my docs organized in 2026

 Intuitive Document Structure

-The intuitive document structure used by Confluence allows you to easily create and discover documents.
-You can also
+The intuitive document structure in Confluence makes it easy to create and discover documents.
+You can also:

 Customizable Templates